tpyork/hgen-612/assignments/project-2/project-2.md

 Your presentation should observe the following [15 points]:

--   [03] Efficient use of allotted time.
+-   [01] Efficient use of allotted time.
--   [03] Explain the modeling objective/problem.
+-   [02] Explain the modeling objective/problem.
 -   [03] Showcase the outcome and predictors.
 -   [03] Describe how you plan to utilize Shiny.
--   [03] Solicit feedback, be evocative.
+-   [01] Solicit feedback, be evocative.
+-   [05] Test drive your reactive element.

 ### Notes